himza25/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 11 : This task is about creating a function to reverse a linked list.
 Task 12 : This task is about creating a function that prints a listint_t linked list in C.
 Task 13: function that safely frees a listint_t list.
+Task 14: function that finds a loop in a linked list.